manell0/MileStone-1-Couronne/README.md

 - Hassle with margins distance and spacing has been a common occurrence when I built this site
    - On this problems the [Css Tricks](https://css-tricks.com/) site helpt me.
 I have taken inspiration and code technologi from there

+- Have problem to fix a button style on my movie.html page
+   - I found the solution on Stack Owerflow [Gold Pearl on stack Overflow](https://stackoverflow.com/questions/28261287/how-to-change-btn-color-in-bootstrap)

 # Technologies Used